In this Section:

 Paola Iovene (University of Chicago): “Collective Reportage in 1930s China”

-Patrick Jagoda (University of Chicago): “Alternate Reality Games as Cultural Probes”
+Patrick Jagoda (University of Chicago): “Alternate Reality Games and Political Fictions in the Era of Fake News.”

-Olivier Caïra (Université d’Evry-Val-d’Essonne): “Interactivity: The Final Frontier between Fact and Fiction?”
+Olivier Caïra (Université d’Évry/EHESS): “Interactivity: The Final Frontier between Fact and Fiction?”